ClayArch/eos-commands/README.md

 ## 📌 Summary

-When run, this script prints categorized command references directly to your terminal, including:
+When executed, this script prints categorized command references directly to your terminal, including:

 - 📦 Package Management
 - 📊 System Monitoring